Skip to content

 Cents Per Kilometre vs Logbook Method in 2026-27

-If the ATO rate rises to 90c/km, the cents per kilometre method becomes slightly more valuable.
-But the 5,000 km cap still matters.
+If the draft 91c/km rate is finalised, the cents per kilometre method becomes more valuable for 2026-27.
+But the 5,000 km cap per car still matters.

 The cents per kilometre method is usually attractive when: